go-rod/rod/lib/launcher/readme.md

 # Overview

 A lib to help launch or download chrome.

-## Remote launch

-Use the `Server` and `Client` to launch chrome remotely, such as launch a chrome outside of a docker container.
+You can also use it as a standalone lib without Rod.